Skip to main content

 Overview

 Rosemary Morgan is an Associate Research Professor at Johns Hopkins Bloomberg School of Public Health in the Department of International Health.
 She is the Associate Chair in Inclusion, Diversity, Anti-Racism, and Equity (IDARE) for the International Health Department.
-She is a co-Director of the Gender and Health Summer Institute and Coordinates the Gender and Health Certificate at JHSPH.
+She co-directs the Gender and Health Summer Institute and Coordinates the Gender and Health Certificate at JHSPH.

 Previously, she was a co-primary investigator on a project exploring the gendered effects of COVID-19 in Bangladesh, Kenya, Nigeria, DRC, and Brazil supported by the Bill & Melinda Gates Foundation; Co-primary investigator for the project Risk and Resilience in the Health Workforce: Understanding and Supporting the Experiences of Women Health Workers during COVID-19, supported by the BC Women’s Health Foundation; Advisor on a CIHR funded project exploring the gendered effects of COVID-19 in Canada, the UK, China, and Hong Kong; Gender Advisor for Rapid Mortality Mobile Phone Surveys during COVID-19, supported by the Bill & Melinda Gates Foundation; Gender Equality and Social Inclusion (GESI) advisor for the UK Partnerships for Health Systems programme (UKPHS); GESI advisor for Learning, Acting and Building for Rehabilitation in Health Systems Consortium (ReLAB-HS), supported by USAID; Advisor on TDR funded projects exploring the intersectional gendered effects of infectious diseases of poverty in Nepal and Uganda.
 She previously led “Research in Gender and Ethics (RinGs): Building Stronger Health Systems”, a project which brought together four research networks encompassing 17 institutions across 25 countries in a partnership to galvanize gender and ethics analysis in health systems research.